HSNPipeline/AnalyzeTEMPLATE/README.md

 The full list of dependencies is listed in `requirements.txt`.

+*Fill in or edit any additional requirements here.*

 ## Repository Layout

-Add any details about repository layout here.

 This repository is set up in the following way:

 - `code/` contains custom code and utilities
 - `notebooks/` contains notebooks for exploring analyses
 - `scripts/` contains stand alone scripts

+*Add or edit any details about repository layout here.*

 ## Data